system76/docs/_articles/switch-from-macos-to-popos.md

 **Pop!\_OS**
 - Cheese (available in the Pop!\_Shop)

 While not included by default, there is a very similar program available in the Pop!\_Shop called "Cheese."
-Cheese also allows you to take webcam selfies, and apply fun filters.
+Cheese also allows you to take webcam selfies, and apply image filters.

 ![cheese](/images/pop-os-screenshots/cheese.png)